 Theorem 1.
 The class of languages produced by the original definition of MCFG is equal to the class of languages produced by the grammar framework of Definition 3.

 PROOF.
-The simple transformation between the notations is given in the Ap-165 pendix.
+The simple transformation between the notations is given in the Appendix.

 Derivation trees are defined in terms of the derivation relation $\stackrel{}{\Rightarrow}$ in the following way: